kubestash/docs/docs/guides/backends/overview/index.md

 ---
-title: Backend Overview | Stash
+title: Backend Overview | KubeStash
-description: An overview of the backends used by Stash to store backed up data.
+description: An overview of the backends used by KubeStash to store backed up data.
 menu:
   docs_{{ .version }}:
     identifier: backend-overview